itsrealkarthik/Support-Agent-Chatbot/README.md

 # Support Agent Chatbot

 This application allows users to enter queries related to specific documentation (mParticle, Lytics, Segment, Zeotap).
-It uses web scraping and NLP models to provide summarized answers to the user's queries.
+It uses web scraping and NLP/LLM models to provide summarized answers to the user's queries.

 ## How It Works

 1. **User Input:** The user enters a query in the web interface.
 2. **Keyword Validation:** The application checks if the query contains any valid keywords.
-3. **Web Search and Scraping:** If the query is valid, the application uses SerpAPI to search the web and scrapes content from the top 10 results using BeautifulSoup.
+3. **Web Search and Scraping:** If the query is valid, the application uses SerpAPI to search the web and scrapes content from the top results using BeautifulSoup.
-4. **Summarization:** The scraped content is concatenated with the conversation history and passed to the Hugging Face Transformers summarization model to generate a descriptive answer.
+4. **Summarization:** The scraped content is concatenated with the conversation history and passed to the NLP/LLM summarization model to generate a descriptive answer.
 5. **Response:** The summarized answer is displayed to the user.

 ## Example Queries